• Skip to content

 Jabra Elite Sport has a heart rate monitor.
 Most importantly, it is quite accurate if you wear the buds correctly.

 Samsung Gear IconX (2019) removed the heart rate sensor.
 Galaxy Gear Buds does not have it either.
 The updated Galaxy Buds+ does not have one.
 AirPods and AirPods Pro never have one.
+Update: AirPods Pro 3 now finnally has a heart rate monitor.

 So, if you need a heart rate monitor with your wireless earbuds, your choice is actually very limited.
 And this Jabra Elite Sport wireless earbuds probably is the best choice.